twse/bobsgame-fonts/Pixel Sans.md

 * Castlevania: Order of Ecclesia – The font is available in-game as **LC_KOR12.DAT** (Korean) in the fonts folder with some glyphs modified.
 * Castlevania: Portrait of Ruin
 * Chi's Sweet Home
-* Chō Soju Mecha MG
+* Chō Sōjū Mecha MG
 * Code Geass: Lelouch of the Rebellion
 * Coropata
 * Cross Treasures